COVID – 19 UPDATE!

 Marcal: Recycling Before It Was Chic

 Marcal Small Steps TP was my go-to TP in Philadelphia.
 It was manufactured in New Jersey from post-consumer paper and no more expensive than the other brands.
-Being a huge, old company, I guess they had achieved some economy of scale.
+Being a large, old company, they most likely had achieved some economy of scale.

-I just LOVE how they did the right thing — making “paper from paper and not from trees,” as their slogan goes — before it was trendy and popular.
-Their packaging was much less “greenwashed” than the other brands here.
-Though they listed impressive statistics on their labels, the graphics were not so self-congratulatory or fashion-conscious.
+I just LOVE how they did the right thing — making “paper from paper and not from trees,” — before it was trendy and popular.
+Their packaging was much less “greenwashed” than the other brands mentioned here.
+Though they listed impressive statistics on their labels, the graphics were not self-congratulatory or fashion-conscious.
 And heck, if your company had saved 21 million trees from being cut down, you’d probably mention that, too, right?

 Who Gives a Crap: Yes, That’s the Brand Name